JanHerca/urantiapedia/output/wikijs/en/article/Preston_Thomas/The_New_Teacher_Leaders.md

 There are many hopeful and inspiring statements about our future in _The Urantia Book_, but few can match the promise and opportunity that is foretold in the following lines:

-> Religion does need new leaders, spiritual men and women who will dare to depend solely on Jesus and his incomparable teachings. . . . the spiritual renaissance must await the coming of these new teachers of Jesus’ religion who will be exclusively devoted to the spiritual regeneration of men._ [[UB 195:9.4](/en/The_Urantia_Book/195#p9_4)]
+> Religion does need new leaders, spiritual men and women who will dare to depend solely on Jesus and his incomparable teachings. . . . the spiritual renaissance must await the coming of these new teachers of Jesus’ religion who will be exclusively devoted to the spiritual regeneration of men._ <a id="a42_296"></a>[[UB 195:9.4](/en/The_Urantia_Book/195#p9_4)]

 Let us reflect upon the amazing implications of these statements.
 The revelators are telling us that our world is in need of new teachers of Jesus’ religion.
 And they are prophesying the coming of these new teachers, predicting that these new religious leaders will help bring a spiritual renaissance to our “dark and confused world.”